-Figure 38: Surface brightness profile for two shells from simulation used in Sect.
-13 - green curve; and for equivalent shells using the approximation of a constant radial acceleration in the host galaxy potential and a shell phase velocity (Sect.
-11) - yellow curve.
-The curves are normalized so that they coincide at 50 and 80 kpc for shells with radii 70 and 105 kpc, respectively.
+Figure 41: Surface brightness profile for two shells from simulation used in Sect.
+13 - green curve; for equivalent shells using the approximation (Sect.
+11) - yellow curve, and the model of radial oscillations (Sect.
+9) - red curve.
+The curves are normalized so that they coincide and assume unit value at 50 and 80 kpc for shells with radii 70 and 105 kpc, respectively.